 We considered whether the Group's methodology for assessing impairment is compliant with NZ IAS 36: Impairment of Assets.
-We focused on testing and challenging the suitability of the models and reasonableness of the assumptions used by the Group agreeing a sample of future cash flows to Board approved forecasts;
+We focused on testing and challenging the suitability of the models and reasonableness of the assumptions used by the Group in conducting their impairment reviews.